POCUS in Emergency Medicine

 - Testicular exam – cystic and solid lesions, testicular torsion

-- Top -Tier Image Quality for Informed Decisions – Quickly – Kosmos no compromise image quality with quick access presets, gives rapid access to heart, abdominal, small parts, lung, MSK and vascular applications.
+- Top -Tier Image Quality for Informed Decisions – Quickly – Kosmos’ no compromise image quality with quick access presets, gives rapid access to heart, abdominal, lung, MSK and vascular applications.

-- Why Wait? – The only ultraportable equipped with PW and CW Doppler, with an extensive cardiac calculation package so you can look, measure and decide.
+- Why Wait? – The only ultraportable device equipped with PW, TDI and CW Doppler, with an extensive cardiac calculation package so you can look, measure and decide.
 No need to pull to use a larger cart-based system for a more complete exam.

-- Procedural safety- Higher resolution compound imaging improves visualization of anatomy and needle path.
+- Procedural safety- Higher resolution compound imaging on Lexsa probe improves visualization of anatomy and needle path.

 - AI FAST – Labels upper quadrant and pelvic anatomy, so less experience users can be more confident in their examination of trauma patients.

-- AI – The US2.AI software the Kosmos is continually gathering data and delivering cardiac reports, as the data is acquired.
-No waiting for answers, or spending valuable time manually measuring cardiac function or valve pathology.
+- Us2.ai – Kosmos partnered with Us2.ai software continually gathers data and delivers cardiac reports, as the images are acquired.
+No waiting for answers, or spending valuable time manually measuring cardiac function or valvular pathology.

-- Kosmos TRIO and EF – AI driven Guiding, Grading and Labeling of the heart allows less experienced users achieve optimal imaging planes with automated cardiac function calculations.
+- Kosmos TRIO and EF – AI driven Guidance, Grading and Labeling of the heart allows less experienced users achieve optimal imaging planes with automated cardiac function calculations.

 - Only Ultraportable Device – With capabilities to assess valvular stenosis, pulmonary HTN, and estimation of cardiac filling pressures with imaging features like Continuous Wave Doppler and Tissue Doppler Imaging.